Medhansh-Ram/Medhansh_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:

+- To adjust the turning speed of the RC Car, we first needed to locate where the turning speed was defined, understand how it works, and learn how to adjust it.
+So, we began by examining a simpler demo code which controlled all the movements of the RC Car (forward, backward, left, right, etc.).
+We identified the section of the code responsible for controlling the motors during left and right turns, and then we conducted experiments.
+Initially, we attempted to reduce the speed of both sets of motors by half, and this adjustment proved successful.
+Next, we located the part of the main code that defines the turning speed and decreased it by half.
+This alteration allows the RC Car to execute slower turns when the left or right button on the IR remote is pressed, resulting in turns ranging between 30 to 90 degrees instead of a full 180° rotation.
+We also discovered that the extent to which the RC Car turns can be influenced by the surface it is driven on.
+For instance, it will make small turns on carpet compared to larger turns on a harder surface like wood or marble.
+Presently, we can further refine the turning speed, but for now, this progress marks a solid starting point for   more modifications.

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame